beautifulv0id/Mask2Former/README.md

 ## Training a New Semantic Segmentation Model
 ### 0. Set Dataset Path
-First, let `detectron` know where your data lies.
+First, let `detectron2` know where your data lies.
 ```
 export DETECTRON2_DATASETS=path/to/datasets
 ```